CQCL/tket2/test_files/guppy_optimization/README.md

 <http://mermaid.live> to view them.
 We do not generate these for large programs, as they get too large to view.

-Run `just regenerate` in this directory to regenerate the `.hugr` files.
+Run `just regenerate` in this directory to regenerate the `.hugr` files and mermaid diagrams.
-The guppylang version used is defined in the `justfile`.
+The guppylang version used is defined by each script.
-The mermaid diagrams will only be generated if the `hugr` CLI is installed.